 Srinivasa Ramanujan, the genius

-Srinivasa Ramanujan FRS (22 December 1887 – 26 April 1920) was considered a genius in mathematics who made significant contribution to the world of mathematics.
+Srinivasa Ramanujan FRS (22 December 1887 – 26 April 1920) was considered a brilliant mathematician who made significant contribution to the world of mathematics.
 Although he had hardly in training in pure mathematics, he is remembered for his work in the areas of mathematical analysis, number theory, infinite series, and continued fractions, including solutions to mathematical problems considered to be unsolvable.
 Professor G. H. Hardy at University of Cambridge, England recognised the talent of this young genius.
 Prof. Hardy helped him to pursue his work at Cambridge.
 Let us celebrate the genius of Srinivasa Ramanujan by looking at the Ramanujan portrait painting by Dr. G. Ambika.

 During his short life, he independently compiled nearly 3,900 results (mostly identities and equations).
 Many were completely novel.
 His original and highly unconventional results, such as the Ramanujan prime, the Ramanujan theta function, partition formulae and mock theta functions, have opened entire new areas of work and inspired a vast amount of further research.
 Nearly all his claims have now been proven correct.
 The Ramanujan Journal, a peer-reviewed scientific journal, was established to publish work in all areas of mathematics influenced by Ramanujan.